Business Manners 5

 of any business manners 5 and gestures is not what is visible on

-the surface.
-It is the shared ways groups of people understand and
+the surface, it is the shared ways people understand and

 interpret their world.

-The fact that we use social media and
+The fact that many of us use social media and

 eat hamburgers does not tell us what social media and hamburgers mean in different cultures.

 Different perspectives and different points of view, yours and theirs, a Montrealer and a foreigner.
-It is by comparing the two that we can solve some if not all intercultural issues and communication problems that may arise in our day to day life.
+It is by comparing all those perspectives that we can solve many if not all intercultural issues and communication problems that may arise in any of our encounters.

 - Montrealers tend to be open and friendly at work.